 Receiving an inheritance can provide a financial windfall, but there are some scenarios where you may prefer not to receive one.
 In that case, you might be wondering if it’s possible to decline an inheritance and the responsibilities that go with it.
-In fact, the answer is yes – it is possible to “disclaim” inheritance rights and have the assets you were supposed to inherit distributed differently.
-Doing so starts with understanding the legal process and rules involved.
-We’ll go over the basics of disclaiming an inheritance, and discuss why you might want to do so.
+This process is called “disclaiming” an inheritance, which means you’re turning down the rights to the assets you were supposed to inherit.
+Initiating this starts with understanding the legal process and various rules that are involved.
+If you’re considering disclaiming an inheritance, you may want to speak with a financial advisor about it.

 Disclaiming means that you give up your rights to receive the inheritance.
 If you choose to do so, whatever assets you were meant to receive would be passed along to the next beneficiary in line.

 It’s not typical for people to disclaim inheritance assets.
 And while it may seem strange to do so, there are some instances where it might be preferable for an heir or beneficiary to turn down an inheritance.

 There are no specific rules for when you can or can’t disclaim an inheritance; it’s more a matter of personal choice.
 With that in mind, you may choose to refuse an inheritance for any of the following reasons:

 - You’d rather have someone else, such as a sibling, child or charity, inherit the assets that were intended to go to you instead and you want a workaround for paying gift tax.

 - Inheriting assets would increase the size of your estate and potentially create tax planning complications for your own heirs once it’s time to pass your assets on.

 - Accepting certain assets, such as money held in an IRA, would push you into a higher tax bracket and you’d rather avoid getting stuck with a large tax bill.

 - Allowing the inheritance to pass to someone else would allow for the wishes of the deceased person to be more accurately fulfilled.